j-oshi/docker-notebook-example/README.md

 cd into folder <br >

 #### Run managa_pip
+The use of `pip freeze > -l > requirements.txt` to update the packages in requirements.txt has led to installation failure in some cases. <br >

+The `pip freeze` command was found to appended incompatible packages from local environments that caused conflict in a different installation setting.
+Run the command below to install or uninstall packages and avoid installation failure. <br >

+> python manage_pip install|uninstall packages

-Running this script rather than use pip to install or uninstall packages will prevent issue with pip freeze > -l > requirments.txt to update the requirement file. <br >
+Running this script rather than use pip to install or uninstall packages will prevent the issue with pip freeze > -l > requirments.txt appending all packages from a local environment. <br >

 When pip freeze command is used to update requirements file, there ia a likely probability of installation failure with a system with different python environment configuration.
 Pip freeze writes local environment packages with versions that might conflict with new environment packages.
 Running manage_pip appends or removes just the requested packages with exact version. <br >
 > python manage_pip install|uninstall packages